Frida (2024 film): Reception

 Sheri Linden, for The Hollywood Reporter, said,Such razor-sharp perceptions and unapologetic pronouncements fuel Frida no less than the unsettling and beautiful images she conjured.
 Beyond the artistic pretensions she disdained, Kahlo noted that her canvases depicted her life, not the dreamscapes that were central to Surrealism.
 It was an exceptional life, and here at last is a film that not only honors her without resorting to sensationalism but that also lets her speak.
 At the end of Gutiérrez's fine film, you likely will feel the spell of a remarkable person's company.Writing for ARTnews, Maximilíano Durón said that "the film unfortunately tells the same story that has already been told about Kahlo, without providing much new material along the way, other than some kitschy animations of her paintings."
 However, Durón found the emphasis on Kahlo's words, which have historically been underrepresented in exhibits and other tributes, to be refreshing and a certain positive.
 Furthermore, Durón argued that Gutierrez's film needed to have a different orientation to Kahlo's politics, citing the film's lack of commentary on her belief in communism as well as a sparse account of her relationship to Trotsky.
-Regarding the Mexican Revolution, Durón said,In order to understand Kahlo and her art, it's crucial to view it against the backdrop of post-Revolution Mexico.
+Regarding the Mexican Revolution, Durón said,To understand Kahlo and her art, it's crucial to view it against the backdrop of post-Revolution Mexico.
 She was born in 1907, three years before the Revolution began, but at a certain point in her life, she redated her birth to 1910 so that she arrived in the world along with the Revolution.
 At a time when the new Mexican government was fixated on constructing a national identity through the arts—look no further than the work of Los Tres Grandes, the painters David Alfaro Siqueiros, José Clemente Orozco, and her future husband, Diego Rivera—that is a significant detail, if not an essential one.
 Even if Kahlo was often dismissed as Rivera's wife or a second-tier Surrealist painter during her lifetime, she was just as committed to the cause of a new Mexico.
 That goes unmentioned in the film.Though he complimented the film's feats, Christian Zilko from IndieWire additionally remarked,While Kahlo's eloquence provides an excellent foundation for the film, it can be disappointing that her art isn't highlighted with the same prominence as her writing.
 Rather than show her actual paintings, the film relies on animated versions of them that bring her portraits to life.
 The execution is impressive, but it deprives viewers of the chance to see her work unvarnished while listening to her words.
 Perhaps the choice was made to add some motion into what otherwise could have been a static film that resembled a PowerPoint presentation.
-But there is something incomplete about a painting documentary that manipulates the actual work — especially when so much of the film's thesis rests on the idea that Kahlo deserves to be remembered on her own terms.
+But there is something incomplete about a painting documentary that manipulates the actual work – especially when so much of the film's thesis rests on the idea that Kahlo deserves to be remembered on her own terms.